- Jazz / Jazz Vocals

 Review: Vancouver jazz vocalist Dee Daniels reworks pop songs from the past half-century on Jazzinit, a title designed to make the listener ask: “Does she mean Jazz in it, or Jazzin’ it?”
 The answer is both.
 She and the backing trio (Tony Foster on piano, Russ Botten on bass, Greg Williamson on drums) kick things off with a hard-swing rendition of the Earth Wind & Fire R&B number, Can’t Hide Love, making it sound like it was written for jazz quartet.
 Stevie Wonder’s Another Star receives a ballad treatment, and the Doobie Brothers song What A Fool Believes has an Afro-Cuban feel punctuated by shots from the band.
 As always, Daniels owns each song she performs.
 She has all the tools - great range, power, taste and interpretive command, and when she takes a familiar song in a different direction, it feels just right.
 She belts out the Everly Brothers number Bye Bye Love, making you feel the lyric “hello emptiness.”

-3 5 by Carl Anthony, Music Director, out of
+3 5 by out of Carl Anthony, Music Director,

 Dee Daniels JAZZINIT Review

 Review: Dee Daniels uncovers the Jazzinit as she skillfully interprets the stories of American composers Stevie Wonder, Elvis Presley, James Taylor, Lionel Richie and Otis Redding among others, thus ushering these authors into the echelon of past contributors to the great American songbook.
 Refreshing!!!